 San Francisco has among the highest AMI in the nation, but for many it is still not enough to afford a market-rate apartment.
-For example, in 2020, a two-person household at 80% AMI earned \$82,000, which translates to an affordable rent of approximately \$2,050 for a one-bedroom apartment.
-Average one-bedroom market-rate apartments rent for \$3,269, leaving a gap of approximately \$1,219 more than what is affordable.
+For example, in 2021, a two-person household at 80% AMI earned \$85,250, which translates to an affordable rent of approximately \$2,131 for a one-bedroom apartment.
+Median one-bedroom market-rate apartments rent for \$2,672, leaving a gap of approximately \$541 more than what is affordable.
 Larger households face an even greater affordability gap.
-For a household of four earning 80% of AMI, the monthly shortfall is \$2,737.
+For a household of four earning 80% of AMI, the monthly shortfall is \$1,794 for a three-bedroom apartment.
 For those earning less than 80% AMI a market-rate apartment can be completely out of reach.